 It allows Agile teams to test the system on more complex environments that are not accessible to the team in regular development cycles.

 It allows the Agile team to fix the remaining regression bugs to increase the overall quality and stability of the system before deploying to customers.

 Hardening sprints mean that the business will have more time to prepare and communicate the different aspects of the release.

-As you can see, there is sense in using hardening sprints, but this should never be your goal.
-In fact, the goal should be to take hardening-sprint usage to zero.
+As you can see, there is a sense in using hardening sprints, but this should never be your goal.
+The goal should be to take hardening-sprint usage to zero.
 To do so, you must implement strong CI/CD systems and use both development and test techniques to make the overall development process more efficient.